captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I guess I do.
 Sometimes.
 ---
 ## ROBYN:
 Maybe you already did.
 When you...retired...from your marriage.
 ---
 ## SHARON:
-No, that didn't feel like a...glorious blaze. lt just feels - felt very sad.
+No, that didn't feel like a...glorious blaze.
+It just feels - flit very sad.
 And cold.
 And then there was nobody to talk to in the mornings.
 (Beat.)